Magic-Phono/cdj3k-magicphono-distro/README.md

 - If booting from the SD-card fails, the CDJ-3000 will boot from its internal firmware as usual.

 > [!WARNING]
-> Root access via SSH is enabled by default with password `&mpcdj3k`.
+> Root access via SSH is enabled by default with no password.
 This will be disabled in future pre-built
 > images as MagicPhono Linux stabilizes.

 ## Build Requirements